dunamismax/javascript/README.md

 This repository includes two example applications:

-- **📝 Todo List**: A full CRUD application with advanced filtering, real-time analytics, and priority management, all powered by Deno KV and Fresh islands.
+- **Todo List**: A full CRUD application with advanced filtering, real-time analytics, and priority management, all powered by Deno KV and Fresh islands.
-- **🌤️ Weather Dashboard**: A responsive dashboard using the OpenWeatherMap API, featuring local storage for preferences and beautiful data visualizations.
+- **Weather Dashboard**: A responsive dashboard using the OpenWeatherMap API, featuring local storage for preferences and beautiful data visualizations.

 ## License